IgorLiovin105/Bright-Lights/README.md

-This was my the hardest page I made.
+The hardest page I made
-And unfortunately pagespeed is bad :(